Watson1978/MacRuby-DoJo/source/_posts/en/2012-04-02-pointer-class.markdown

 - cast!(type) -> self
   - [PARAM] type:
-	- Specifies a point type to change.
+	- Specifies a new point type.
   - [RETURN]
 	- Returns a self which pointer type was changed.